 - Accelerated value of deductible assets passing on death.

-Depending on the case, the court may decide to instruct the offender to pay you a settlement amount for the ordeal you had to go through.
+Furthermore, depending on the case, the court may decide to instruct the offender to pay you a settlement amount for the ordeal you had to go through.
 Our team of experienced fatal accident solicitors can help you through this process.

 TELL US ABOUT YOUR CASE

-If you have suffered financially or emotionally from a fatal injury of a loved one, our team of local personal injury solicitors * in Dublin are available to answer any queries you may have.
+In conclusion, if you have suffered financially or emotionally from a fatal injury of a loved one, our team of local personal injury solicitors * in Dublin are available to answer any queries you may have.
 For a confidential discussion, please call Tracey Solicitors on 01 649 9900 or email firstname.lastname@example.org to tell us about your case.

 With 30 years’ experience as specialist personal injury solicitors *, Tracey Solicitors, ensure not to overwhelm you with legal jargon and can provide you with legal advice and guidance with your best interest at heart, in a language that you can understand.